-On June 13, the Federal Reserve, headed by chair Jerome Powell, announced its second interest rate hike of 2018 (and seventh since December 2015).
-That rate is the one banks use to set their rates for credit cards, savings accounts and other consumer financial products, which means an increase is a pretty big deal.
+On Wednesday, September 26, the Federal Reserve, headed by chair Jerome Powell, announced its third interest rate hike of 2018 (and eighth since December 2015).
+That’s what banks use to set their rates for credit cards, savings accounts and other consumer financial products, which means an increase is a pretty big deal.

-Overall, the trend upward is a good thing, and the bump was widely expected.
-The reason the country’s central bank, or Fed, kept its “benchmark” rates low for the last decade was to help pull the U.S. economy out of the Great Recession.
+Overall, rates trending upward is actually a good thing.
+The reason the Federal Reserve kept its “benchmark” rates low for the last decade was to help pull the U.S. economy out of the Great Recession.
 Low rates were intended to make it easier for people and businesses to borrow money, which in turn could give the economy a boost.

 What does all of this mean for us?

 1. If you have credit-card debt, it’s getting more expensive.